armohamed1995/EDA_of-Home-Credit-dataset/README.md

 # PROJECT SCOPE :
 # To identify defaulter and predict wheather the aplicants loan approved or  not to approved.

- # STEP 1 : Data Analysis
+ # STEP 1 : creating DDL (Data Defination Language)

 Renamed the columns of the data and identified the data type of each column and converted all downloaded csv files into relational database, using MYSQL and MYSQL workbench and saved it on server.
 ( (mysql  Ver 5.7.28-0, MYSQL workbench 6.3.8, Operating system of server  ubuntu 18.04.))